MicrosoftDocs/win32/desktop-src/Bits/bits-powershell-commands.md

 -   Provides a single tool for all job-related tasks.

 > [!Note]
-> To use these commands, you must first import the BITS PowerShell module, using the `Import-Module Bits Transfer` command.
+> To use these commands, you must first import the BITS PowerShell module, using the `Import-Module BitsTransfer` command.
 For more information, see the following [TechNet article](http://technet.microsoft.com/magazine/ff382721.aspx).